 "Jason has a GPS signal on Kimmie's phone.
 She's missing and he's picking up her signal a mile or so back of you."
 "What the hell?"
-"Trying to play the hero is my guess, by attempting to pass herself off as Jeffy."
-"That makes no sense.
-If she's following Jeffy, she has to know Jeffy will get in one of those cars.
-What good will she be doing?"
-"Right?
-Who knows what she's thinking.
-Maybe just trying to stay with her, or trying to confuse the situation."
-"Well, she's accomplishing that.
-Okay, I'm backing off, I'll see if I can get visual on both cars."
+"Trying to play hero is my guess.
+Trying to pass herself off as Jeffy."
+"Okay, I'm backing off, I'll see if I can get visual on both cars."
 "There's more.
 We think Taylor might be in one of the cars too."
 Cam tapped the mic in the side of his helmet.
 "Come again, Joe, can't hear you.
 Sounded like you said Taylor was in the car.
-Are you talking about Agent Taylor?"
+Agent Taylor?"
 "No. Taylor.
 My niece, Ricky's daughter."
 "Oh man," Cam muttered.
 "How's Ricky taking this?"
 "He's very quiet."
 "Yeah, I bet.
 Is she in the car with Kimmie or in a third car?"
 "Well, we just don't know.
 Probably in a separate car.
 She left a note stating her intention to pass herself off as Jeffy."
 Cam downshifted.
 "They're slowing down ahead, looks like they're getting off I-10 in Beaumont.
 I'm backing off, watching for Kimmie and Taylor.
 How far back are you?"
 "We're about thirty minutes behind you.
-Don't lose them.
 We're depending on you, Cam."
 "I get that," he said, as he downshifted again.
 "I'm pulling over to a side street.
 Will try to stay parallel with the motorcade, but still don't see another Yukon yet.
 Could take a few minutes.
-I'll circle arou- ugh!"
+I'll circle arou-ugh!"
 Joey listened to the roar of Cam's bike, some thumping and bumping.
 "Cam?"
 Joey waited a few seconds.
 "Cam."
 In the second car driven by Chaz Stewart, Keegan blew out a breath as he listened in.
 He shook his head.
 "He's down."
 "Cam, come in," Joey continued.
 When he didn't answer, Joey switched to Jason's communication.
 "Jason, you got this?"
 "I got it," Jason said quietly.
 "He's down."